-2. All members with the exceptional of institutional members shall have the right to vote on FLAG concerns.
+2. All members with the exception of institutional members shall have the right to vote on FLAG concerns.

-3. All officers shall be regular members of FLAG and shall meet the membership requirements specified in Article IV of the Constitution.
+3. All officers shall be regular members of FLAG and shall meet the membership requirements specified in Article III of the By-Laws.